daugsbi/simpleen-cli/README.md

 $ yarn run simpleen translate
 ```

-To use the cli-tool [https://simpleen.io/signup](signup on simpleen.io) and create an authentication key.
+To use the cli-tool [signup on simpleen.io](https://simpleen.io/signup) and create an authentication key.
 Then you can run `simpleen init` and answer the prompted configuration questions.
 In the last step you will be asked for your authentication key.

 As a next step you should fix/lock the current translations with `simpleen lock`.
 The locked translations are not getting translated by machine translation.